zalky/reflet/README.md

 **Reflet** is a set of tools for building [Re-frame](https://github.com/day8/re-frame) + React based web apps with graph and non-graph data models.
-This includes:

-1. Entity references and their lifecycle management
+At the core of Reflet is a single macro, `with-ref`, that generates references to any kind of thing, and also transparently manages the lifecycles of those things throughout your application.
+This leads to highly extensible components, and excellent APIs.

+Besides `with-ref`, Reflet also provides:

-2. Performant multi-model DB with graph queries and mutations
+1. Performant multi-model DB with graph queries and mutations
-3. Simple but powerful hierarchical FSMs
+2. Simple but powerful hierarchical FSMs
-4. JS and DOM interop utilities
+3. JS and DOM interop utilities
-5. Novel API-driven visual debugging of complex apps (don't sleep on this!)
+4. Novel API-driven visual debugging of complex apps (don't sleep on this!)

+And more!

 Reflet aims to be a natural progression on top of Re-frame to support complex, data driven requirements.
 In that sense, it is both easy to